xinwenfu/GenCyber/SoftwareSecurity/README.md

 A computer may run multiple servers such as web server and email server.
 Port numbers are used to differentiate different servers so that when a message arrives at the computer, the computer knows where to forward the message, e.g., web server or email server.
-Of course, the message (actually called packet) shall contain the IP address of the computer and port number indicating the server.
+Of course, the message (called packet too or other names) shall contain the IP address of the computer and port number indicating the server.
 In port scanning, carefully crafted messages are sent to possible ports at a computer.
-If the server software running at a port reponds, there is a service running at that port.
 A particular port is often allocated to a specific server, for example, port 80 corresponds to the http web server.
+If there is response from a port, then we know maybe a particular service runs at that port.
+There are advanced techniqnues to further identify and verify what service/software runs at a live port.

 ### Phase 2: Exploitation
 Once the attaker gets the information and determines the target, it now can perform the exploitation.